 In parallel with the label, other initiatives are developing.
 In Thailand, where gold mining has caused several environmental and human disasters (for example, the village of Na Nong Bong whose demonstrations were violently reprimanded by the exploiting company, see Reuters article), the pressure of associations led to the closure of all polluting mining operations in the country in 2017.
 Today, only artisanal operations that do not use cyanide or mercury are allowed.
 Much of the jewelry in the White Bird collection is made in Thailand with gold from these mines.

 According to the World Gold Council, recycled gold accounted for one-third of global gold resources in 2015.
-It comes 90% from jewelry and 10% from electronic components.
+90% comes from jewelry and 10% from electronic components.

-At White Bird, we invite our clients to entrust their old jewelry to give them a new life.
-We carry out tailor-made projects, in our workshops, to create new jewelry from old ones.
+At White Bird, we invite our clients to give their old jewelry new life.
+We carry out tailor-made projects, in our workshops, to create new jewelry from old pieces.